Quantum Geometry and the Hidden Scales in Materials: Where to find the quantum metric?

 \subsection{Instantaneous response and sum rules}

 The magnitude of dipole fluctuations in a real material depends on the time scale.
-In a metal, the dynamics of a single electron is diffusive in the long-time limit $t>\tau$ with $\langle r(t) r(0) \rangle \sim Dt$ with $D$ the Drude weight dictated by the band effective mass and carrier density.
-This diffusive propagation of fluctuations saturates at the mean free path, $\ell_{\rm mr}^2 \sim D\tau$.
-Note for momentum preserving, clean metals $\ell_{\rm mr}\to\infty$.
-On the other hand, the very short-time dynamics $t<\hbar/V$ is governed by the local quantum chemistry of the atom.
+In the long time limit, $t>\tau$, the dynamics of a single electron in a metal is diffusive with $\langle r(t) r(0) \rangle \approx Dt$ where $D$ is the Drude weight dictated by the band effective mass and carrier density.
+Practically, this diffusive propagation of fluctuations saturates at the mean free path, $\lambda^2 \approx D\tau$.
+Note that for momentum preserving, clean metals $\lambda\to\infty$.
+Conversely, the very short-time dynamics $t<\hbar/V$ is governed by the local quantum chemistry of the atom.

 Quantum geometry introduces a length scale that lies in between these well-understood scales.
 It is comparable to the bandwidth of the optically active bands and is relevant for dynamics at times shorter than $\tau$ but larger than $\hbar/V$.
-We can formalize this intuition by rewriting the Souza-Wilkens-Martin (SWM) sum rule in terms of a Fermi surface (Drude) contribution $g_{\rm FS}$, a quantum geometric part due to sharing electrons across multiple orbitals $\ell_g^2$, and an atomic contribution $\ell_a^2$,
+We can formalize this intuition by rewriting the Souza-Wilkens-Martin (SWM) sum rule in terms of a Fermi surface (Drude) contribution $g_{\rm FS}$, and a quantum geometric part due to sharing electrons across multiple orbitals $\ell_g^2$

 where $\sigma_{\mu\mu}(\omega)$ is the longitudinal optical conductivity along one spatial direction.
 We have introduced a normalization with respect to charge density $n$ to make a direct comparison of this scale of dipole fluctuations to the average inter-atomic distance $a \equiv n^{-1/d}$.
 This gives units of length squared to the integral at every dimension.
-The Fermi surface contribution, $g_{\rm FS}$, is either infinite or zero, depending on whether a Fermi surface is present or absent \cite{Resta.Resta.2011}.
-There is no such divergence for insulators, and the largest scale of dipole fluctuations is controlled by $\ell_g$.
-Fluctuations also exist at a smaller scale, $\ell_a$, corresponding to atomic orbitals.
-Capturing these requires integrating the optical conductivity up to a large energy cutoff $\Omega$ approximately given by the atomic level gap, to remove the contributions of core electron excitations.
-These high-energy transitions and the corresponding $\ell_a \sim a_B$ fluctuations are neglected in tight-binding approximations.
+The Fermi surface contribution, $g_{\rm FS}$, is either infinite or zero, depending on whether a Fermi surface is present or absent \cite{Resta2011}.
+There is no such divergence for insulators, and the largest scale of dipole fluctuations is controlled by the wavefunctions, $\ell_g$.
+Note that even in the absence of lattice interference, fluctuations exist at the smaller scale of the Bohr radius, $\ell_a\approx a_B$, which define the atomic orbitals.
+Capturing these requires integrating the optical conductivity up to a large energy cutoff, $V$, approximately given by the atomic level gap, to remove the contributions of core electron excitations.
+These high-energy transitions and fluctuations are effectively neglected in tight-binding approximations.